-Recently I was watching one of the several “Which Swiss Army Knife is the best?” videos, on the internet, and learned about the Victorinox Evolution grip S17.
+Recently I was watching a “Which Swiss Army Knife is the best?” video and learned about the Victorinox Evolution grip S17.
 This little beauty is part of the Delemont collection: The result of Victorinox acquiring Wenger in 2005.

 This particular 15 function 84mm Swiss Army Knife has almost all the tools I love, some new tool options I didn’t even know about, and none of the tools I rarely used; making for an almost perfect EDC knife.